Skip to main content

 • Commit approximately the same amount of time to the board as a full board member (6-10 hours a month)

-• Attend trainings and workshops hosted by B+I, as well as maintain program commitments
+• Attend trainings and workshops hosted by B+I to earn your endorsement

 “Being a Board Fellow was by far and away the most rewarding decision I have made in graduate school!”